lyqnihao/Actions-CMCC-RAX3000M/README.en.md

 > This repository is based on [P3TERX/Actions-OpenWrt](https://github.com/P3TERX/Actions-OpenWrt)<br>

 Use Github Actions Automatically compile firmware for CMCC RAX3000M
-In principle, the firmware of this project is automatically compiled once a week, and you can also fork to modify it by yourself.
+In principle, the firmware of this project is automatically compiled once a week, 和 you can also fork to modify it by yourself.
 If you think this project is good, you can star it, I will be very grateful!

 ## Features